What are Court Records?

 A court record is a general term that is used to describe legal records that are filed with the court system.
-This may include records file with the county court, state court, and federal court.
+This may include records filed with the county, state, and federal court.
 Examples include records such as:

 - Public information